TRI Reporting - Form A vs Form R Reporting

 • You must answer many different types of questions from production figures to release figures for different release pathways.
 It’s longer, more comprehensive, and time-consuming.

-• Form R must be used no matter what if the toxic chemical you're reporting on is a PBT chemical.
-For example, the lead found in cement used in concrete plants means that both precast and ready mix concrete plants need to use Form R. If you're not reporting on lead or other PBT chemicals, you don't need to use Form R. However, if you're a concrete plant and you're not reporting lead in your cement, chances are good you're doing TRI Reporting wrong!
+• Form R must be used if the toxic chemical you're reporting on is a PBT chemical.
+For example, the lead found in cement used at concrete plants means that both precast and ready-mix concrete plants need to use Form R. If you're not reporting on lead or other PBT chemicals, you don't need to use Form R. However, if you're a concrete plant and you're not reporting lead in your cement, chances are good you're doing TRI Reporting wrong!

 TRI Reporting & Form A

-Form A is more simplistic.
-You must answer only a few questions and it can be completed in a fraction of the time compared to Form R.
+Form A is more simplistic and is often referred to as a "certification statement".
+You only have to answer a few questions, allowing this form to be completed in a fraction of the time compared to Form R.

-Form A can be used in place of Form R if each of the following criteria is met:
+Form A can be used in place of Form R if all of the following criteria are met:

 • The toxic chemical is not a PBT chemical.
 Remember, PBT chemicals automatically mean you need to use Form R!

-• If the toxic chemical was not manufactured, processed, or otherwise used in excess of 1,000,000 pounds.
+• The toxic chemical was not manufactured, processed, or otherwise used in excess of 1,000,000 pounds.
+Remember, over one million pounds automatically means you need to use Form R!

-• And if the total annual reportable amount of the toxic chemical did not exceed 500 pounds.
-This includes releases, recycling, energy recovery, and chemical treatment.
+• And, the total annual amount released of the toxic chemical did not exceed 500 pounds.
+If releases are above 500 pounds, then you need to use Form R!

 Stay Ahead of TRI Reporting